 IMPORTANT: All coaching staff are required at minimum to have a valid Respect in Sport - Activity Leader (RIS-AL) certification and a valid Police Information Check (Vulnerable Sector Check) on file.
 The RIS-AL must be valid before coaching staff are permitted on the ice with the team and before they will be rostered to the team.

-Note: Knowledgeable hockey people are critical for evaluations to go well, a minimum of 10 evaluations is required to be considered for a Coach or Assistant Coaches position in the U11-U18 divisions (community stream), a minimum of 4 evaluations at the U7 and U9 divisions and requirements for West Calgary House League will be determined closer to the date.
+Note: Knowledgeable hockey people are critical for evaluations to go well.
+Volunteering for a minimum of 10 evaluations is required to be considered for a Coach or Assistant Coaches position in the U11-U18 divisions and a minimum of 4 evaluations at the U7 and U9 divisions.
 Coaches are required on ice for Pre-Season Camps so please help out where you can.
-West Calgary House League Coaches are required to be on ice or evaluators for their applicable age category.

 TWHA Coach Development